Skip to content

 Home

-Green Snohomish member Emily Collins is presenting about the two R’s- Reduce and Reuse at the Washington State Recycling Association’s Annual Conference and Trade Show, which takes place on May 24th and 25th.
+Green Snohomish member Emily Collins offers presentations on sustainable living and reducing your waste at home.
+She has presented at the Washington State Recycling Association’s Annual Conference and Trade Show, and local libraries.

-She will discuss the small changes that can be taught to communities that make a big difference.
-Learn about the challenges, exciting visions, and realistic steps to getting us all on board for a more reusable future.
+Catch up with her at a Green Snohomish meeting, or at one of her presentations to learn about the challenges, exciting visions, and realistic steps to getting us all on board for a more reusable future.

 Gardening

-Members of Green Snohomish, Stacie and Brian Douglas, were lucky enough to be asked to give a presentation on sustainable gardening at the Snohomish 101 workshop series, on April 15th, 2021.
+Members of Green Snohomish, Stacie and Brian Douglas, were lucky enough to be asked to give a presentation on sustainable gardening at the Snohomish 101 workshop series.

 Composting